 Wendy Lindsay, Partner

 Wendy was born and raised in Papakura, but has lived in Wellington since she left home to attend university here, apart from the obligatory few years travelling the world.
 She graduated from Victoria University in 1994 with degrees in law and science, majoring in mathematics.
 Wendy’s first legal job was at Hayman Lawyers, from 1997 to 2000, followed by employment at another Wellington law firm to broaden her experience.
 She then had a break to care for her children, during which time she was very involved with Newtown Playcentre and was instrumental in raising over $400,000 for the playcentre’s new premises.
-She returned to Hayman Lawyers in 2010.
-Wendy practices mainly in the areas of property, wills, estates and trusts.
+She returned to Hayman Lawyers in 2010, becoming a partner in 2017.
+Wendy practices mainly in the areas of property, small business, wills, estates and trusts.
 Wendy is married to Pete and they have three school-aged children.
-She is a keen runner and gardener.
+She is a keen gardener.
 Wendy was involved with setting up the Wellington South branch of Bellyful of which she is deputy co-ordinator, treasurer, a regular cook, fundraiser and meal-deliverer.
-Wendy coaches her younger son’s football team, is involved with Berhampore School, and is a life member of Newtown Playcentre.
+Wendy supports several charities and community groups with free legal advice, and is a life member of Newtown Playcentre.